agajansahatov/home-guardian/README.md

 ## Running the Project

+1. Connect your Practice Board to your computer.
-1. Open the Arduino, navigate to `File` > `Examples` > `Examples from Custom Libraries` > `FirmataExpress`.
+2. Open the Arduino, navigate to `File` > `Examples` > `Examples from Custom Libraries` > `FirmataExpress`.
 Select the board "Arduino Uno" and choose the appropriate port to which your Arduino board is connected.
 Click the upload button (->) to upload the FirmataExpress sketch to your Arduino board.
 2. Open the project in PyCharm.
 3. Navigate to the `src` package.
 4. Run the `main.py` script to start the "Home Guardian" system.